A Chemical Review of Animal Tongue Functions

 In order to examine the adhesive properties of a frog’s tongue, a study was conducted to analyze the superficial chemical configuration of the frog saliva after a tongue strike (Fowler et al., 2018).
 The study focused on evaluating the first few nanometers of the mucus coating the tongue to understand what makes this fluid so sticky on a chemical level.
 The study revealed that all mucus is primarily composed of mucins, regardless of adhesiveness.
 Mucins are glycoproteins that are rich in cysteine ends and have a serine, threonine, and proline rich core.
 They are often arranged with saccharide chains in a bottle-brush formation (Fig. 6) (Fowler et al., 2018).
 Mucins can form large tertiary structures and are often found in random coil clusters in solution (Fowler et al., 2018).
 These intra-molecular connections are notably due to the covalent disulfide bonds between two adjacent cysteine molecules (Fig. 6) (Fowler et al., 2018).

-Figure 6.
-Mucin bottle-brush formation and tertiary structure (Kubba et al., 2000)
+Fig. 6.
+Mucin bottle-brush formation and tertiary structure (Kubba et al., 2000).

 Interestingly, the study revealed that a fibril formation within the mucus of a frog was present between the tongue and the surface when the animal retracts its tongue (Fig. 7) (Fowler et al., 2018).
 Since mucins form naturally disordered tertiary structures and coils, the presence of these fibrils illustrates that the chemical structure of the mucus has changed during tongue retraction.
 The fibril formations act as an essential component in the attack mechanism of the frog.
 In fact, they behave as shock absorbers in the retraction phase by connecting the surface of the prey to the tongue, thus creating responsive adhesive forces (Fowler et al., 2018).

 Near edge X-ray absorption fine structure (NEXAFS) is an effective type of absorption spectroscopy that utilizes quantum physics principles such as photon absorption to obtain data on electronic structure, chemical composition, symmetry, and energy distribution on the surface of carbon-containing substances (Vlasov et al., 2012).
 In order to further understand the chemical composition of frog mucus, an experiment was carried out to measure the angle at which these mucins are oriented by following the change in intensity in a NEXAFS spectroscopy as the angle varies between 30° and 70° (Fowler et al., 2018).
 Further data from the NEXAFS experiment revealed the nature and distribution of the bonding orbitals in the mucus.
-C—C π*, C—OH σ*, C—C σ*, N—C—O π*, and N—CH2 σ* bonds were spread across the entire mucus sample characterizing proteins and peptide bonds (Fowler et al., 2018).
+C—C π*, C—OH σ*, C—C σ*, N—C—O π*, and N—CH2 σ* bonds were spread across the entire mucus sample characterizing and peptide bonds (Fowler et al., 2018).
 The distribution of the bonds was relatively homogeneous throughout the sample, except for the edges that were especially rich in C—OH σ* bonds (Fig. 8) (Fowler et al., 2018).
 This can be explained by the presence of hydroxyl groups that comprise saccharide ring side chains, indicating a high concentration of glycoproteins (Fowler et al., 2018).

-Figure 8.
+Fig. 8.
 NEXAFS measurements at a 30° angle showing (a) the selected region studied, C—OH σ* (b), N—C—O π* (c), and N—C σ* (d) photons.
 The brighter the color the higher the photons intensity (Fowler et al., 2018).

 Moreover, there was a peak observed in the NEXAFS results near 289 eV corresponding to the C—OH σ* orbital (Fowler et al., 2018).
 This once again illustrates the presence of hydroxyl groups on the saccharide ring side chains, which are related to glycoproteins.
 Figure 9 illustrates the C1s and N1s K-edge spectra obtained through this experiment and shows the peak at 289 eV, as well as three other important features which correspond to important orbitals present in mucins (Fowler et al., 2018).